MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 {: .bash}

 Check the remote on this repository.
-Notice that when you clone a repository from GitHub, it automatically has that repository listed as `origin`, and you do not have to add the remote the way we did when we did not clone the repository.
+Notice that when you clone a repository from GitHub, it automatically has that repository listed as `origin`, and you do not have to add the remote the way we did when we created the repository locally.

 ~~~
 $ git remote -v